Research groups

 BSc, MSc

-I have a strong interest in all aspects of healthcare and related research which stems from working in the NHS, and I’m particularly interested in how we can use health research to benefit children and young people.
+I'm interested in all aspects of healthcare and related research which stems from working in the NHS, including on the 100,000 Genomes Project, and I’m particularly interested in how we can use research to benefit children and young people.
+Previously I completed my MSc in Health Psychology at the University of Surrey, and my BSc in Psychology at the University of Chichester.